Manu7864z/Manu7864z/ReadMe.md

 - curious in the fields programming, web developement and data Analysis
 - hobbies: going to the Gym, reading books about psychology or the modern environment, going for a walk or dinner with friends

-Some technologies I have worked with so far: HTML, CSS, JS, React, Next.JS, Node.JS, SQL & Python.
+Some technologies I have worked with so far: HTML, CSS, JS, React, Next.JS, Node.JS, SQL, Python & React Native.

 --------------